 On the other hand, if we reduce the efficiency of the solar panel, then it means that the PV system will need to cover more space since the solar panel will have the same size but will have a lower power output.
 Therefore, selecting the appropriate panel model according to the efficiency rating can have a significant impact on the power output of your PV system, drive important space reductions and, increase annual energy yields.

+Just how efficient are solar panels and what factors determine the efficiency of a solar panel?
 Multiple factors can affect the efficiency of solar panels.
 Maybe one of the most important is the fill factor (FF).
 This is parameter defines the shape of the I-V characteristic curve of a solar cell and is generally associated with the quality of a solar cell.
 FF is generally represented as the equation below:

 Above we can see a picture of the I/V characteristic curve of a solar cell where 3 points can be highlighted.
 The Voc, which represents the open circuit voltage (maximum possible voltage of the cell), Isc, which represents short-circuit current (maximum possible current of the solar cell) and MPP, which is the maximum power point of the curve.